xxcosita3czxx/PyXEN/README.md

 sudo mount /dev/sdX1 /mnt/efi
 sudo mount /dev/sdX2 /mnt/rootfs
 ```

-**DO NOT Forget to change sdX for your drive**
+> **DO NOT Forget to change sdX for your drive**

-4. Install the basic system:
+### 4. Compile linux kernel
+> Yes pyxen does use linux kernel to boot python (prop gonna make own bootloader and kernel)
+> There is script inside /tools that compiles kernel and put you in the dir named get-kernel-build.sh
+> After it is compiled without errors, put it inside /boot/vmlinuz-linux-pyxen and chmod 755 it